 JP Morgan and Company emerged at the head of the merchant banks during the late 1800s, exerting great influence over American industry, creating for example, US Steel and AT&T and creating great oligopolies across American Industry.
 JP Morgan also almost single-handedly halted the Panic of 1907 by quickly persuading all the major players on Wall Street to work towards stability and back a recovery, just as a central bank would do today.
 Recognising the need to have an alternative to relying on Commercial Banks, the US Government established its own Central Bank in 1913, the Federal Reserve, some 243 years after Sweden established the worlds first Central Bank, and now housed in its very own temple like building.

 With the increasing size of newly formed industrial companies, the amounts needed for growth, could no longer be provided by any one bank, so merchant banks managed IPOs and bond offerings, raising money directly from the public in order to generate sufficient funds.
 With such offerings, the public in the US, Europe and elsewhere, began to take a greater interest in investments, banks became commonplace and most citizens would open bank accounts for retail services, including taking credit and debit cards.
-Commerce would still require funding for trade, international payments would increase as would domestic payments, savings and investment products would be taken up by individual customers as well as pension funds and insurance companies, requiring asset management services and merchant banking would transition into investment banking as we see it today.
+Commerce would still require funding for trade, international payments, that can be made through places like Xe would increase, as would domestic payments.
+Savings and investment products would be taken up by individual customers as well as pension funds, and insurance companies, requiring asset management services and merchant banking, would transition into investment banking as we see it today.

 Banking eventually became available to ordinary households, with many in the developed and developing world gaining access to bank accounts, without which it is becoming increasingly difficult to function.
 Charge cards were invented in the US in the 1950s quickly followed by credit cards; and the ATM deployed by Barclays Bank in London in 1967.
 Traditionally, bank customers managed their money using a passbook that they took into their branch every time they wanted to pay in money or take it out.
 However, most bank customers do not need to go into a branch on a regular basis as they can do most of their banking either online, on the telephone or by using a cash machine.
 As well as in–branch queuing, personal attention from the bank manager has largely become a thing of the past.
 Most queries on a bank account are now managed by call centres or branch staff who have little or no information on individual clients other than that held on a computer, or by customers with online access themselves.